russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 3, Day 10.md

 ## Agenda
 1. Discussion: [[Software Development Methodologies#**Processes in Scrum**|Remote Daily Standup Meetings]]
 	- Please [join this video chat](https://meet.google.com/aum-njrc-qjg) at the start of today's class for a brief check-in with Mr. Gordon.
+	  > [!TIP]
+	  >
+	  > Feel free to join in audio-only mode (cameras off).
+WiFi in room 6, as we discovered the other day, seems a bit dodgy right now.
+The Internet connection where Mr. Gordon is today is also pretty low-bandwidth.
 2. Task: [[Group Software Development]]
 	- Time to work on assigned issues.
 	- Mr. Jones will bring the paper prototypes to class for your reference; please return these to him at the end of class.